enkidevs/curriculum/linux/user-and-file-management/linux-intro/hello-linux.md

 All this talk, and we still haven't shown you how to use Linux 😅.

-> Note: we're going to assume you have an installed Linux distribution.
+> 💡We're going to assume you have an installed Linux distribution.
 If you don't, check out the *Learn More* section for Ubuntu installation guides.

 ![printing-hello-linux-in-shell](https://img.enkipro.com/b293f5a296e067d80f9dc7e77c7072d3.gif)

 This is the Linux terminal[1]!
 It's where you'll be typing most of the commands.

-In computer science, what you see in the example is called *printing*, a fancy word for displaying text.
+What you see in the example is how to use the `echo` command to display some text.

 > **Note:** We'll explain how printing works in the next workout.